Serving Aurora, Denver Metro & Colorado | 15+ Years of DUI Defense

 This is stricter than “implied consent” laws in other states—Colorado law is direct, and refusal has immediate consequences.

-When Does Express Consent Apply?
+When is Colorado Express Consent Used?

 Police can invoke express consent in several circumstances, including: